Signs Your Trees Need Watering

 Newly planted trees require watering the first several months after planting.
 Their roots take a little bit of time to grow into the soil.
 Even moisture within the correct radius of the trunk promotes proper root growth.
 As time goes on, you can expand that radius to ensure all the roots are receiving the proper water.
 Watering trees that have been established requires deep, soaking irrigation to the entire area underneath the tree canopy, extending several feet past the drip line.
 However, make sure not to apply water to the area directly around the trunk as it can lead to rotting.

 Plant Health Care with Wachtel Tree Science

-It’s important to notice the signs that your trees need water early on, otherwise additional problems can arise.
+If you are asking yourself ‘do trees need to be watered?” it’s important to notice the signs that your trees need water early on, otherwise additional problems can arise.
 If you’re unsure of whether or not your trees are experiencing a lack of water or too much water, we can help!
 Our certified arborists have a passion for tree health and can assist in keeping your trees strong.
-Get started with our tree health care services or contact us today!
+Get started by contacting us today.